asmotor/asmotor/doc/Symbols.md

 ```

 ## <a name="group_symbols"></a> Group symbols
-Though rarely used, it is hoewever possible to define new groups for use with the ```SECTION``` directive.
+Though rarely used, it is however possible to define new groups for use with the ```SECTION``` directive.
 These groups are also present in the object file for later consumption by a linker.
 Two different kinds can be defined, ```TEXT``` and ```RAM```.

 ```